top of page

 MEDICARE PART C = MEDICARE ADVANTAGE

-Medicare Part C also is known as Medicare Advantage.
-You get Medicare Advantage or Part C plans through private insurance companies.
-They provide the same coverage Part A and Part B provide.
-Sometimes they cover care Original Medicare doesn’t, like dental work, hearing tests and prescription drugs.
+Medicare Part C is also known as Medicare Advantage.
+You get Medicare Advantage (Part C) plans through private insurance companies.
+They provide the same coverage as Part A and Part B. Sometimes, they cover care that Original Medicare doesn’t, like dental work, hearing tests, and prescription drugs.

 MEDICARE PART D (PRESCRIPTION DRUG COVERAGE)

 Medicare Part D covers prescription drugs.
 Not all Part D plans cover all drugs, though.
-Some plans may cover the medications you take, while other plans won't.
-Because of this, it's important to review a plan's list of covered drugs, or "formulary,” before you join it.
+Some plans may cover the medications you take, while others won't.
+Because of this, it's essential to review a plan's list of covered drugs, or "formulary,” before you join it.

 YOUR COMMON BENEFITS WITH MEDICAID

 Medicaid coverage is more straightforward than Medicare coverage, but that doesn’t mean it’s always easy to understand.
-That’s because although all state Medicaid programs have to provide certain benefits, they can choose whether or not to provide others.
+That’s because although all state Medicaid programs must provide certain benefits, they can choose whether to give others.

 Here are some of the Medicaid benefits every state must offer: